The evolution of low-mass central galaxies in the vicinity of massive structures and its impact on the two-halo conformity: The evolution of low-mass central galaxies

 \subsection{Removing former satellites}

 As previous studies have shown (e.g., \citealt{Ayromlou_2023} and \citealt{Wang_2023}), it has been demonstrated that former satellites contribute to the two-halo conformity signal, but with controversial results about their impact.
-This highlights the importance of suitable sampling of former satellites (we detail the definitions used in this study in \S \ref{section:former_satellites}).
-The results in the previous section on the halo mass growth showed that a significant fraction of Q target galaxies were hosted by massive DM halos at $z \sim 0.3$ in TNG300.
-This phenomenon could suggest that a fraction of low-mass central galaxies may have previously been satellites of more massive systems, which influenced their properties during that time.
+The latter highlights the importance of suitable sampling of former satellites (we detail the definitions used in this study in Sect. \ref{section:former_satellites}).
+The results in the previous section on the halo mass growth showed that massive DM halos hosted a significant fraction of Q target galaxies at $z \sim 0.3$ in TNG300.
+This phenomenon indicates that a fraction of low-mass central galaxies may have previously been satellites of more massive systems, influencing their properties.
+Therefore, it is plausible that environmental effects acted on those galaxies during that time.
 In order to assess this effect, we first analyzed how the fraction of low-mass central galaxies (f$_c$) changed in the past for both TNG300 and MDPL2-SAG catalogs.
 By definition, f$_c$ = 1 at $z=0$; if their progenitors were always central galaxies, then f$_c$ = 1 at all redshifts.
 Figures \ref{fig:fraction_former_satellites_TNG} and \ref{fig:fraction_former_satellites_SAG} show how the fraction of central galaxies for the target (crosses) and control (diamonds) samples varied at different epochs during their evolution in each catalog.
-As we can see in the figures, a significant fraction of Q galaxies (left panels) were satellites at some time in the past, reaching a maximum at $z \sim 0.3$ in both models, with about 30\% of the targets for the hydrodynamical model and 11\% for the semi-analytic model at that time.
-The identification of former satellites is done in halos of any mass, but these results elucidate the observed trend in TNG300 in which a significant fraction of Q target galaxies were hosted by more massive DM halos.
-In the case of Q control galaxies, the percentages reach around 4\% at that epoch for TNG300, indicating it is more likely that galaxies have been part of other hosts in the past if they are inhabiting regions close to massive groups or clusters.
-For SF galaxies, the percentages of central galaxies that were satellites in the past are quite low compared to the quenched sample, which decreases even more if the galaxy belongs to the control sample.
+As we can see in the figures, a significant fraction of Q target galaxies (left panels) were satellites at some time in the past, reaching a maximum at $z \sim 0.3$ in both models, with about 25\% of the targets for the hydrodynamical model and 11\% for the semi-analytic model at that time.
+The identification of former satellites is done in halos of any mass, but these results elucidate the observed trend in TNG300 in which massive DM halos hosted a significant fraction of Q target galaxies.
+In the case of Q control galaxies, the percentages reach around 2\% and 4\% at that epoch for TNG300 and MDPL2-SAG, respectively, indicating it is more likely that galaxies have been part of other hosts in the past if they are inhabiting regions close to massive groups or clusters.
+For SF galaxies, the percentages of central galaxies that were satellites in the past are quite low compared to the Q sample, which decreases even more if the galaxy belongs to the control sample.